sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

 What I've been doing is a sort-of *ad-hoc* [tiered storage](https://en.wikipedia.org/wiki/Hierarchical_storage_management#Tiered_storage) approach:

- * `/home` was (comparitively) small, but fast because it's on an SSD.
+ * `/home` was (comparatively) small, but fast because it's on an SSD.
 The system would boot and load a desktop without needing to spool up the hard drive at all.

  * I have a big hard drive with a partition for user data mounted at `/data/usr`.
 In there went large data sets (video, photos, audio, databases and so on...), both shared data in `/data/usr/pub` and individual/"private" data in `/data/usr/${USER}`